 The great thing about guinea pigs is you don’t have to spend on fancy exercise wheels and balls to keep them entertained.

 Cardboard boxes are a cheap, efficient way to stimulate your guinea pig to run around, particularly since guinea pigs love to play hide and seek.

 Guinea pigs enjoy running in and out of cardboard boxes so it works pretty well if you’re cash-strapped.

-If you have old packing boxes in the house, your guinea pigs will be most pleased to run around in it.
+If you have old packing boxes in the house, your guinea pigs will be most pleased to run around in them.

 You can even use empty cereal boxes or any other kind of cardboard you don’t need anymore.